gdahilig/AON_Homework/README.md

 ### Command Processor

 The CommandProcessor is responsible for determining which command is entered and executing the command.
 The class also defines 'dataStore' collection where all values are stored.
-The dataStore objevt is a dictionary of ObjectModel objects with the variable name as the key.
+The dataStore is a dictionary of ObjectModel objects with the variable name as the key.

 ### CommandBase

 The CommandBase class is the superclass to all commands.
 It defines two abstract methods:

     1. Execute()
     The Execute() method is an abstract method.
 All command subclasses my implement in order to define the action it performs.

     2. Parse()
     The Parse() method is an abstract method.
 All command subclasses my implement in order to determine if input is one of its own commands.